The comet goldfish is the only breed of goldfish that was developed in America.

 Comets are very similar to Common goldfish and the two are often confused.

 The difference is that the Comet has a longer body and longer, flowing fins.

-Comet goldfish are usually reddish-orange in color but also come in red, orange, yellow, white and bi-color varieties like the Sarasa Comet, which is a red and white bi-color variety.
+Comets are usually reddish-orange in color.
+However, they also come in red, orange, yellow, white and bi-color varieties.
+The Sarasa Comet is a red and white bi-color variety.